top of page

 Specialized Ministry

-Northwind Institute:
+Northwind Institute

-Specialized Skills for Community Development
+Specialized Skills

-Community Social Innovation
+Social Innovation

-Social Justice and Community Development
+Social Justice

-Capstone Research Methods
+Research Methods

 Capstone Paper